sotanmochi/Fusion/README.md

 ### Algorithm outputs

 The algorithm provides three outputs: quaternion, linear acceleration, and Earth acceleration.
-The quaternion describes the orientation of the sensor relative to the Earth using the North-West-Up (NWU) convention.
+The quaternion describes the orientation of the sensor relative to the Earth.
 This can be converted to a rotation matrix using the `FusionQuaternionToMatrix` function or to Euler angles using the `FusionQuaternionToEuler` function.
 The linear acceleration is the accelerometer measurement with the 1 g of gravity removed.
 The Earth acceleration is the accelerometer measurement in the Earth coordinate frame with the 1 g of gravity removed.
+The algorithm supports North-West-Up (NWU), East-North-Up (ENU), and North-East-Down (NED) axes conventions.

 ### Algorithm settings